 The candidate will write 3 Journal Critiques based on research articles from various professional journals.
 Each critique must follow current APA format and must be 2–5 pages, not including the title page and reference page.
 (CLO: A, E)

 Leadership Issues in Higher Education Report

-The candidate will write a report on the leadership development programs of 2 institutions of higher education.
+The candidate will write a report on the major leadership issues confronting higher education institutions today.
 The report must follow current APA format and must be 2–5 pages (not including the title page, abstract, or the reference page).
 A total of 3–5 references is required.
-(MLO: B, E, F)
+(CLO: B, E, F)

 Journal Analysis Paper

 The candidate will write an 800–1,000-word essay in which he/she will compare 3 scholarly journal articles with different points of view on some issue related to college administration.
 The analysis must thoroughly interpret and examine the articles for perspective, validity, and significance of the findings.
 The candidate must support his/her discussion with relevant facts, arguments, examples, and details from his/her review of article.
 The analysis must be well-reasoned, indicating substantial breadth and depth of thinking, include at least 1 relevant Bible verse, and use current APA formatting.
 (CLO: B, F, G)